 Comprehensively sequence all organisms in a given sample and identify novel pathogens such as coronaviruses.
 This NGS method can help accelerate outbreak investigations and support development of new laboratory tests.

-Rapid target enrichment workflow for broad detection of respiratory pathogens (including SARS-CoV-2 and flu viruses) and antimicrobial resistance genes.Read Application Note
+Rapid target enrichment sequencing for broad detection of respiratory pathogens (including SARS-CoV-2, flu viruses, and fungi) and associated antimicrobial resistance alleles.Respiratory Pathogen ID/AMR Workflow Application Note

-A rapid target enrichment sequencing workflow for highly sensitive detection and characterization of respiratory viruses, including COVID-19 strains.Read Application Note
+A rapid target enrichment sequencing workflow for highly sensitive detection and characterization of coronaviruses, flu viruses, and other respiratory viruses.Read Application Note

-At a basic level, diagnostic testing helps clinicians manage patients and surveillance is required to manage populations.
+At a basic level, diagnostic testing helps clinicians manage patients, and infectious disease surveillance is required to manage populations.

 Diagnostic testing provides important yes/no answers for individual patients so that appropriate management can be provided.